-- Form 1099 (for vendors who received over $600 in payments from your business)
+- Form 1099 (for vendors who received more than $600 in payments from your business)

 4. Fill out the forms

 Next, fill out the forms.
-In this conversation we are sticking to the Schedule C. Again, this will be for business owners who have a sole proprietorship or single-member LLC.
+For this example, we're sticking to the Schedule C. Again, this will be for business owners who have a sole proprietorship or single-member LLC.

-This is where your bookkeeping and accurate accounting records in Step one comes in handy, again!
+This is where your bookkeeping and accurate accounting records from number 1 above comes in handy!
 There are five sections in the Schedule C you’ll need to complete: